Mecha-Weasel/spittoon/FoF-Community-Map-Thumbnails-Update.md

 Windows Installer:
 =================

-The Windows Installer program for the Community Map Thumbnails Update:
+Features of the Windows Installer program:

 * Avoids having to manually download and install the thumbnail files yourself.
 * Automatically puts the required files into the required location.